Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Calibration of the relation

 The intrinsic dispersion about our baseline $\YX$--$\Mvh$ relation (Eq.~\ref{eq:yx_m}), taken from \citet{arn10}, is not measurable; neither is it measurable for the best-fit \chandra\ $\YX$--$\Mvh$ relation published in \citet{vik09b}.
 Using a smaller sample of 10 systems, \citet{arn07} measured an intrinsic scatter of $\sigma_{\mathrm{ \log{\Mvh\mid\YX}}}=0.039$ ($9$ percent), in excellent agreement with the results of the simulations of \citet{nag07} for the scatter of the \MhYX\ relation for relaxed clusters ($8.7$ percent, their Table~4).
 It is somewhat larger than the intrinsic scatter of the relation between the true mass and $\YX$ derived by Kravtsov et al.\ ($\sigma_{\mathrm{\log{\Mv\mid\YX}}}=5-7$ percent) but close to the results of \citet{fab11}, who find $\sigma_{\mathrm{ \log{\Mv\mid\YX}}}=$0.036-0.046.
 We thus take as a conservative estimate $\sigma_{\mathrm{ \log{\Mvh\mid\YX}}}=0.05$.
 The intrinsic dispersion about the $\Yv$--$\Mvy$ relation for our data is $\sigma_{\mathrm{\log{\YSZ\mid\Mvy}}}=0.065\pm0.01$.
 This value is three times larger than the results of \citet{kay12}.
 Partly this is due to the presence of outliers in our dataset (as discussed in Paper 1), and it may also be due to projection effects in observed data sets \citep{kay12}.

-Our final upper limit on the intrinsic scatter is then $\sigma_{\mathrm{ \log{\YSZ\mid\Mv}}} < 0.074$ or 18 percent, similar to the predictions from \citet{kay12} and \citet{seh10}.
+Our final observational estimate of the intrinsic scatter is then $\sigma_{\mathrm{ \log{\YSZ\mid\Mv}}} < 0.074$ or 18 percent, similar to the predictions from \citet{kay12} and \citet{seh10}.
 These predictions depend both on the numerical scheme and specific physics assumptions, with values varying by a factor of two in the typical range $0.04$ to $0.08$ (references in Sect.~\ref{sec:numrec} below).